ziplarson/web/README.md

 TODO
 ====
-- pretty search results; customized to work type.
-Link to browse section when work selected.
+- Link to browse section when search result is selected.
 - upload content
 - implement libraries with permissions, users, catalogs and content copies, etc. libraries are distributed (library comm protocol)